 Each seminar is limited to approximately 20 students for pedagogical, safety, and travel-logistical reasons.

 As an honors activity, NYU Steinhardt funds almost all of the travel expenses, minus a non-refundable $400 program deposit.
 Students for whom travel-related costs would be financially prohibitive should write an appeal for aid to the Steinhardt Office of the Associate Dean of Students.
 The School intends the seminars to be open to high achieving students regardless of financial need.

-Eligible candidates for global honors seminars are Steinhardt students enrolled in their freshman or sophomore year during 2019-2020.
+Eligible candidates for global honors seminars are Steinhardt incoming freshman or rising sophomores.
 You must have a Steinhardt cumulative grade point average of 3.5 or higher and demonstrate a record of leadership, community engagement, and service.

 Students may participate in only one global honors seminar during their degree.